 Request for Presentations

-The AMR Conference Planning Committee is requesting proposals for presentations.
+The AMR Conference Planning Committee was requesting proposals for presentations for this conference by September 8th, 2023.
 We encourage a wide range of topic submissions, including but not limited to:

 - New abandoned mine drainage (AMD) treatment system technologies, tools, and products

 - Water quality monitoring

 - Operations, maintenance, and rehabilitation of treatment systems

 - Community involvement, special events, education, and outreach

 - Mapping, drones, equipment, and other helpful new technologies

 - Legislative updates and concerns at all levels of government

 - Economic redevelopment, health and safety, and quality of life topics